OwlAIhub/OwlAI/DEVELOPMENT.md

 # 🚀 Development Setup Guide

-This project is now fully configured with modern development tools and best practices using **Bun** as the package manager.
+This project is now fully configured with modern development tools and best practices using **pnpm** as the package manager.

 ## 📦 Package Manager

-**Bun** is used exclusively for all package management:
+**pnpm** is used exclusively for all package management:

 - ✅ Fast installation and updates
-- ✅ Built-in TypeScript support
+- ✅ Disk space efficiency
-- ✅ Native bundling capabilities
+- ✅ Stricter dependency resolution
 - ✅ Compatible with npm ecosystem

 ## 🛠️ Development Tools